Hi, I’m Debora

 The words, “This is our cry, this is our prayer, peace in the world” are inscribed at the bottom of the statue.

 As a child I was captivated by this story of Sadako and her 1000 paper cranes, and I would find myself folding cranes out of any paper I happened to be holding.
-Over the years I’ve folded hundreds of Origami paper cranes out of event programs, gum wrapers, and napkins.
+Over the years I’ve folded thousands of Origami paper cranes, and hundreds out of event programs, gum wrapers, and napkins.
 Everything about Origami fascinated me and I learned how to fold numerous other Origami models besides the crane – a worldwide symbol of peace.
 My favorite Origami model is still the paper crane, and I will always remember the day I learned how to fold my very first crane.

 An Otagiri Sailboat Mobile